c0y0h/ME5413/README.md

 Before run the code, remember to put the lidar_data file in this folder (Task 1).

-If you use VScode, remember to uncomment the followings in the code and change the path:
+If you use VScode, remember to uncomment the followings codes and change the path: import sys sys.path.append('/home/cyh/anaconda3/lib/python3.8/site-packages')
-# import sys
-# sys.path.append('/home/cyh/anaconda3/lib/python3.8/site-packages')

 After running the code, the clustering results will be written to lidar_clustering.json.